adamoachs/KnexTelemetry/README.md

 	string KnexTelemetryClient::SendData(string dataKey, string dataValue)

 Parameters
-- dataKey : The name of the sensor or calculated variable to update
+- dataKey: The name of the sensor or calculated variable to update
-- dataValue : The new value
+- dataValue: The new value

 Returns
 - The new dataValue accepted and stored by the server